![]() |

 Installing TF Lattice package:

-pip install tensorflow-lattice tensorflow_decision_forests seaborn
+pip install -U tensorflow_decision_forests

 Importing required packages: